 For balanced atom numbers, synchronization of atoms among the two sites produces a single spectral line with a narrow linewidth.
 This is also the case for imbalanced atom numbers, with the central frequency of the spectrum following the weighted central frequency of the system.
-Such results show that the sequential transport scheme can produce continuous superradiant emission for metrological applications, provided that the relative frequency of the atoms in the two sites is controlled at the level required for the targeted frequency stability.
-In the future, it would be interesting to address analytically the case of at least two classes, aiming to obtain analytic insights about the richness of the occurrence of synchronization in this kind of systems (see for example the behavior found at Fig.~\ref{fig:2classes_P_and_nu} where by increasing $R$ we can alternatively obtain one or more peaks in the spectrum).
+Such results show that the sequential transport scheme can in principle support continuous superradiant emission for metrological applications, provided that the relative frequency of the atoms in the two sites is controlled at the level required for the targeted frequency stability.